Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

 Physicians should measure transaminases at baseline and periodically in patients receiving long-term therapy with diclofenac, because severe hepatotoxicity may develop without a prodrome of distinguishing symptoms.
 The optimum times for making the first and subsequent transaminase measurements are not known.
 Based on clinical trial data and postmarketing experiences, transaminases should be monitored within 4 to 8 weeks after initiating treatment with diclofenac.
 However, severe hepatic reactions can occur at any time during treatment with diclofenac.

-To minimize the potential risk for an adverse liver related event in patients treated with Flector PATCH, use the lowest effective dose for the shortest duration possible.
-Exercise caution when prescribing Flector PATCH with concomitant drugs that are known to be potentially hepatotoxic (e.g., acetaminophen, antibiotics, anti-epileptics).
+To minimize the potential risk for an adverse liver related event in patients treated with Flector, use the lowest effective dose for the shortest duration possible.
+Exercise caution when prescribing Flector with concomitant drugs that are known to be potentially hepatotoxic (e.g., acetaminophen, antibiotics, anti-epileptics).

-NSAIDs, including Flector PATCH, can lead to new onset of hypertension or worsening of preexisting hypertension, either of which may contribute to the increased incidence of CV events.
-Patients taking angiotensin converting enzyme (ACE) inhibitors, thiazide diuretics, or loop diuretics may have impaired response to these therapies when taking NSAIDs [see Drug Interactions (7)].
+NSAIDs, including Flector, can lead to new onset of hypertension or worsening of preexisting hypertension, either of which may contribute to the increased incidence of CV events.
+Patients taking angiotensin converting enzyme (ACE) inhibitors, thiazide diuretics, or loop diuretics may have impaired response to these therapies when taking NSAIDs [ see Drug Interactions (7)].

 Monitor blood pressure (BP) during the initiation of NSAID treatment and throughout the course of therapy.